HSLU-Projects/MAIDICO/README.md

 #### Reflection

 With my technical background, I tend to attribute success to good technologies and products.
 I have always wondered why a company like McDonalds, which in my opinion does not sell the best burgers, can be so successful.
-Apparently their key to success are some well coordinated business models.
+Apparently their key to success are some well coordinated business models:

 - No Frills: McDonals products are simple and the same nationwide
 - Franchising: Individual entrepreneurs can open branches